MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/business-test.md

 >
 > This article assumes that automated tests are available at the time of migration.

 The goal of business testing is to solicit validation from power users to certify that the new solution performs in line with expectations and doesn't impede business processes.
-If that goal isn't met, the business testing serves as a feedback loop that can help define why and how the workload isn't meeting expectations.
+If that goal isn't met, the business testing serves as a feedback loop that can help define how and why the workload isn't meeting expectations.

 ## Business activities during business testing

 During business testing, the first iteration is manually driven directly with customers.
 This is the purest but most time-consuming form of feedback loop.

 - **Identify power users**: The business generally has a better understanding of the power users who are most affected by a technical change.
-  - Power users are the people that commonly execute a real-world process that requires interactions with a technology tool or set of tools, such a call center servicing customers.
+Power users are the people that frequently execute a real-world process that requires interactions with a technology tool or set of tools, such as a call center that services customers.
 - **Align and prepare power users**: Ensure that power users understand the business objectives, desired outcomes, and expected changes to business processes.
-Prepare them and their management structure for the testing process.
+Prepare power users and their management structure for the testing process.
-- **Engage in feedback loop interpretation**: Help the IT staff understand the impact of various points of feedback from power users.
+- **Engage in feedback loop interpretation**: Help the IT staff understand the effect of various points of feedback from power users.
-- **Clarify process change**: When transformation could trigger a change to business processes, communicate the change and any downstream impacts.
+- **Clarify process change**: Communicate the change and any downstream effects when transformation could trigger a change to business processes.
 - **Prioritize feedback**: Help the IT team prioritize feedback based on the business impact.

 ## Migration team activities during business testing